We will continue all classes online until Stay-In-Shelter order will be lifted.

 VE ART Studio provides service that is helpful, cheerful, and caring; creating a comfortable atmosphere that puts our families at ease.
 VE ART Studio is located at Evergreen, San Jose, CA. If you are looking for after school classes for your kids or for yourself, paint nights or Summer Camps near you we are happy to help!

-When you teach the visual arts you are really developing an individual's ability to see (perceive) relationships; in other words to measure accurately one thing to another.
+When we teach the visual arts at VE ART Studio we are really developing an individual's ability to see (perceive) relationships; in other words to measure accurately one thing to another.
 The word art, from its Latin/French base literally means "to fit together."
 Examining this meaning, we can see that drawing and painting can be likened to cooking.
 Just as the culinary artist fits together ingredients (parts), so does the visual artist.
 In order to make a drawing of an object or thing, one needs to see its individual sections (how it is constructed).
 To draw, a person learns to examine and isolate each part back into a whole.

 DRAWING / SKETCHING